UmakanthOS/Manual_Migration/option1.md

             ```
         - Extract the compressed content to a folder.
             ```
-                tar -zxvf yourfile.tar.gz
+                tar -zxvf moodle.tar.gz
             ```
     -   A backup folder is extracted as storage/ at /home/azureadmin/.
-        -   Storage folder contains Moodle, Moodledata and configuration folders along with database backup file.
+        -   This Storage folder contains moodle, moodledata and configuration folders along with database backup file.
 These will be copied to desired locations.
         - Create a backup folder
             ```
                 cd /home/azureadmin/